Teen Autism » Social Issues

 “Oh, honey!
 Of course I’m going to drive you!”
 Poor boy thought he would have to ride his bike to the dance!

-I dropped him off, came home, and watched a movie with Aidan, thankful for the opportunity to have some one-on-one time with him.
-Nigel didn’t call, and I hoped all was well.
+I dropped him off, came home, and watched a movie with Adam, thankful for the opportunity to have some one-on-one time with him.
+Neil didn’t call, and I hoped all was well.
 I told him that I would pick him up ten minutes early to avoid the congestion, and when the time came, he was right there waiting, by himself, doing some sort of spinning dance.
 He got in the car, and before he had even closed the door, he announced, “Well, I danced with a lot of girls!”

 He assured me that they were nice, they were sincere, and that he felt comfortable and had fun.
 I told him how glad I was to hear that.
-On the surface, I felt what I always feel after he does something successfully on his own - relief and gratitude.
+On the surface, I felt what I always feel after he does something successfully on his own – relief and gratitude.
 But there’s something else there, in my heart, some emotion that I cannot identify, even though I feel it every day of my life, and it makes me want to cry when I’m happy.
 Maybe it’s just love.
-The love of a special-needs parent.

-“This will be a fun high school memory for me,” Nigel said as we got home and walked in the front door.
+“This will be a fun high school memory for me,” Neil said as we got home and walked in the front door.
 I hugged him and felt that love surge through me again, immense and consuming.

 A Little Boy’s Dream, Part 2

-When Nigel started wrestling two months ago at his high school, I was elated and optimistic.
+When Neil started wrestling two months ago at his high school, I was elated and optimistic.
 This, as I wrote previously, was something that he’d wanted for a very long time, and he made it happen.
 Surely that meant that this was the beginning of great things in his life, that this would be his niche, that by junior or senior year I’d be attending state championships and even nationals with him, filming him as he won matches, cheering, crying with joy that he achieved success on his own terms.
 I could see it happening.
 I could almost feel it.
 I wanted it for my son.
 But I knew that his first season would be a time of learning, since he hadn’t wrestled before, and I had talked with him about not feeling bad if he lost a lot of matches his first season.
 I told him that I had heard from other parents that their sons lost a lot of matches their first season, but they just kept practicing, and by their second season, they were winning matches.

 The season is now two-thirds of the way over, and he has not lost any matches.
 But that’s because he hasn’t been in any matches.
 He hasn’t been in any tournaments.
 The only time he gets to actually wrestle is during practice.
 At least, that’s what I thought.